 I have traveled alone many times before, but I did not want to go to India by myself.

-I started to research but doing a Vipassana meditation retreat in Myanmar is not as common as staying at an ashram in India.
+I started to research, but doing a Vipassana meditation retreat in Myanmar is not as common as staying at an ashram in India.
 It was hard to find any helpful information at all!

-When I first arrived at the meditation center I have to say, that I was a little disappointed.
-My western mind was expecting some scenic temple setting.
+When I first arrived at the meditation center, I have to say that I was a little disappointed.
+I was expecting some scenic temple setting.
 Maybe on a mountainside with a blissful view?
-That would be nice right…

 This was not the case at all.
 The meditation center was made up of grey concrete buildings that needed some serious maintenance, all set in a grey court.
 There were a couple of bigger flat buildings too, that reminded me of sports halls.
-Set in the middle of Yangon, it was both polluted and had a constant soundtrack of the heavy city traffic.
+Set in the middle of Yangon, it was both polluted and had a constant soundtrack of heavy city traffic.

-As I stood there in the court a couple of monks walking around started to notice me.
+As I stood there in the court, a couple of monks walking around started to notice me.
 I have to say, I have never felt more blonde or out of place in my life.